GeekBerry/js-conflux-sdk/README.md

 Subscribe event by name and got id, and provider will emit event by id

-> Note: suggest use `conflux.subscribeXXX` to subscribe
+> Note: suggest use `client.subscribeXXX` to subscribe

 * **Parameters**